Imports

 # Plot third

-y = np.random.multivariate_normal(
+y = sample_from_kernel(

 plot_kernel(

-fig.suptitle('Local periodic ($\\sigma=1$, $\\ell_p=1$, $p=1$)', y=0.99)
+fig.suptitle("Local periodic ($\\sigma=1$, $\\ell_p=1$, $p=1$)", y=0.99)

 fig.subplots_adjust(left=0.07, bottom=0.05, right=0.93, top=0.91)